wenmnal/wenmnal.github.io/docs/Physics/More_is_Different.md

-Without an understanding of the broken symmetry in superconductivity, for instance, Josephson would probably not have discovered his effect.\[Another name for the Josephson effect is "macroscopic quantum-interference phenomena\": interference effects observed between macroscopic wave functions of electrons in superconductors, or of helium atoms in superfluid liquid helium.
+Without an understanding of the broken symmetry in superconductivity, for instance, Josephson would probably not have discovered his effect.\[Another name for the Josephson effect is "macroscopic quantum-interference phenomena": interference effects observed between macroscopic wave functions of electrons in superconductors, or of helium atoms in superfluid liquid helium.
 These phenomena have already enormously extended the accuracy of electromagnetic measurements, and